-- Obtaining housing by deception where a person gets a home by withholding/giving false or misleading information on their housing application. - Unlawful subletting where a tenant has rented out their home without the knowledge or permission of the landlord. - Unlawful assignment where a resident stop using their tenancy as their main or principal home, allowing another person to live there without permission.
+- Obtaining housing by deception where a person is offered or applies for a home by withholding/giving false or misleading information on their housing application. - Unlawful subletting where a tenant has rented out their home without the knowledge or permission of the landlord. - Unlawful assignment where a customer stops using their tenancy as their main or principal home, allowing another person to live there without permission.

-We take tenancy fraud very seriously and will take action to regain possession of properties and recover any unlawful profits made by residents wherever we find evidence of tenancy fraud.
+We take tenancy fraud very seriously and will take action to regain possession of properties and recover any unlawful profits made by customers wherever we find evidence of tenancy fraud.
 Our right to do this has been enforced by the government in The Prevention of Social Housing Fraud Act 2013.